A Dolphins trade many hated in 2017 is key reason team could get Robert Quinn now

 The Dolphins are not getting a perfect player.
 They are getting a player with some scars and a history for missing games the past three years.
 They’re also getting a player who has been very productive at his position and was productive last season.

-The Dolphins are going to have a better defensive line if Quinn plays up to what he’s done most of his career when he’s been healthy.
+The Dolphins are going to have a better defensive line if Quinn plays up to what he has done most of his career when he has been healthy.

-And the reason that has a chance to happen is in no small part because they traded Jay Ajayi.
+And the reason that has a chance to happen is in no small part because they traded Ajayi.

 Follow Armando Salguero on Twitter: @ArmandoSalguero